gavincmcdonnell/TUFF-SIMULATOR/README.md

 # JavaScript Documentation

 The majority of this project is run using JavaScript.
-Beginning at the top of the index.js file, there are a few lines setting up variables to reference elements from the HTML (`const libOne` function).
+Beginning at the top of the index.js file, there are a few lines setting up variables to reference elements from the HTML (`const libOne`, `document.getElementById`).
+Next, at the top of the press keys functions, there is a let function.  `let currentLibrary` is to declare `currentLibrary` as the variable